naninovel/docs/docs/guide/integration-options.md

 If you feel some engine API or system is lacking in extendability and requiring source code modification in order to integrate, please [contact the support](/support/#naninovel-support) — we'll consider improving it.

-## Example Project
+::: tip EXAMPLE
 An example project with Naninovel used as both drop-in dialogue for a 3D adventure game and a switchable standalone novel mode is [available on GitHub](https://github.com/naninovel/samples/tree/main/unity/integration).
-You can [clone the repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) with a Git client or [download it as a zip archive](https://github.com/naninovel/samples/archive/main.zip).

-::: warning
-Naninovel package is not distributed with the project, hence compilation errors will be produced after opening it for the first time; importing the package will resolve the issues.
 :::

-All the project-specific (example) scripts are stored at `Assets/Runtime` folder.

-Naninovel is initialized manually (auto initialization is disabled in the engine configuration menu) via `Runtime/SetupGame.cs` script attached to `SetupGame` game object located on `MainScene` scene.

-`Runtime/DialogueTrigger.cs` script used as component on triggers perform switch to dialogue mode when player is hitting the trigger colliders.

-`Runtime/SwitchToNovelMode.cs` custom command is used to switch to novel mode from both C# and naninovel scripts.

-`Runtime/SwitchToAdventureMode.cs` custom command is used to switch to adventure from novel mode.